 The Master of Science (M.S.) degree certified by the Department of Agricultural and Resource Economics (Plan A) is a program of study consisting of 30 credit hours, including the preparation and defense of an original M.S. research thesis (up to 6 credits of research work).
-Completion of the M.S. in DARE implies a mastery of basic microeconomic theory and econometrics, with an ability to conduct applied economic research under supervision.
+Completion of the M.S. in DARE implies a mastery of fundamental microeconomic theory and econometrics, with an ability to conduct applied economic research under supervision.
 Graduates are competitive for employment in the public and private sectors as analysts, consultants, researchers, and other occupations involving analytical skills.
 Our students have gone on to rewarding careers in Federal agencies, NGO’s, and the private sector.
 The M.S. in DARE (Plan A) provides a solid foundation in microeconomics and quantitative methods, coupled with direct experience in applied economic research.
 This course of study represents an excellent basis for those inclined to pursue doctoral degrees, and many of our students have entered our own Ph.D. program or other top-level institutions across the country.

 Effective Fall 2020